totallynotdavid/megaloader/docs/megaloader/guide/getting-started.md

 # Getting started

 Megaloader extracts downloadable file metadata from file hosting platforms.
-It doesn't download files—instead, it gives you URLs, filenames, and metadata so you can implement downloads however you want.
+It doesn't download files.
+Instead, it gives you URLs, filenames, and metadata so you can implement downloads however you want.

 This guide will get you from installation to your first extraction in just a few minutes.